papatangosierra/livejournal-archive-tools/Readme.md

 ## How to use lj2dayone.rb

 Put the `lj2dayone.rb` file in the same folder as all your LJ XML files.
-If you're using Day One Classic, you don't need to edit the script at all.
-You can skip to the terminal commands below.
-However, if you're running the beautiful new Day One 2 app, open `lj2dayone.rb` in a text editor.
+If you're running Day One 2 or 3, you can use the script as-is, so skip to the terminal commands below.
+However, if you're using Day One Classic, you'll need to edit the `lj2dayone.rb` script slightly.

+Open `lj2dayone.rb` in a text editor.
 Find the lines that look like this:

+	DAYONE2 = 'YES'
+	# DAYONE2 = 'NO'

+And change them to look like this:

 	# DAYONE2 = 'YES'
 	DAYONE2 = 'NO'

-And change them to look like this:

-	DAYONE2 = 'YES'
-	# DAYONE2 = 'NO'

 This makes sure the script adds your entries in the right place.